melli79/mathGames/Readme.md

 You can display that in a Swing window or HTML5-Canvas by first estimating the window resolution and then taking the nearest power of 2 and computing Pascal's triangle modulo 2.
 (You only need to buffer 2 rows for that).

+In comparison to the Śierpinski Carpet, the self-similarity (and Hausdorff) dimension is $\ln 3/\ln 2 \approx 1.584963$.

 ### 2.2 Śierpinski Carpet
 Starting from a Square, remove the middle 1/3 square and repeat the procedure with all remaining 8, 1/3 squares.
+The self-similarity (and Hausdorff) dimension is $\ln 8/\ln 3 \approx 1.892789$.

 Again you can start by filling the window with a square and then iterating down to the pixel size.

+### 2.3 Menger Sponge
+Starting from a cube, remove the 7, 1/3 x 1/3 x 1/3 cubes in the middle of the faces and at the center, and repeat the procedude with all 20 remaining cubes.
+The self-similarity (and Hausdorff) dimension is thus $\ln 20/\ln 3\approx 2.726833$

 ## 3. Brownian Tree / Diffusion-limited aggregation